 Integrated Fridge Freezers - These are similar to freestanding fridge freezers but integrated fridge freezers are designed to be hidden by cabinets to help create a more modernised finish.

 American Style Fridge Freezers - Are often known as side-by-side models as they’re normally split vertically with one side being a freezer and a fridge.
 This style has a capacity of 300-600 litres.

 Dishwashers - Dishwashers are essential in most new kitchen designs and renovations.
 Since they have expanded, they are different types and styles which have been created to suit different preferences.

 Built-Under Dishwashers - These can be fully integrated or semi-integrated.
 A fully integrated dishwasher is where the whole unit is disguised with cabinetry and the front matches the rest of the kitchen.
-A semi-integrated dishwasher is where it fits perfectly under the benchtop with no gap, although the front of the unit has no cover and is not
+A semi-integrated dishwasher is where it fits perfectly under the benchtop with no gap, although the front of the unit has no cover.

 Small and Compact Dishwashers - In kitchens which have a smaller available space and smaller household - a compact/slimline dishwasher may be preferred.
 Compact dishwashers are usually half the height of free-standing dishwasher.

 Washing Machine - Today there are all types of washing machines which have different features and benefits.
 Choosing a model is an important decision to make as on average they will last you around 11 years.